 The symptoms that manifest vary significantly between conditions and between individuals.
 In many cases, the effects are not evident at birth and only become apparent as a child grows and develops.
-As well as physical complications, there are also educational and social problems associated with these conditions that children require support with throughout their lives.
-The main symptoms associated with these disorders are described below.
+As well as physical complications, there are also educational and social problems associated with these conditions that lead children to require support with throughout their lives.

 Neurofibromatosis type 1

-The primary symptom of this condition is the presence of light brown patches on the skin, which are referred to as “café-au-lait” spots.
+The primary symptom of neurofibromatosis type 1 is the presence of light brown patches on the skin, which are referred to as “café-au-lait” spots.
 Benign tumors referred to as neurofibromas also grow on the nerves and in various organs of the patient’s body, particularly the brain.
-Very rarely (less than 1% of cases), affected individuals develop malignant neurofibromas.
+Very rarely, in less than 1% of cases, affected individuals develop malignant neurofibromas.

-Small tumors referred to as Lisch nodules may develop as the patient reaches adolescence, but these are relatively harmless and rarely cause problems.
-Other symptoms the person may develop include headaches, hearing loss, facial pain, seizures, numbness and scoliosis.
-Intellectual disability, learning difficulties and hyperactivity are also associated with the illness.
+Small tumors referred to as Lisch nodules may develop as the patient reaches adolescence; however, these tumors are relatively harmless and rarely cause problems.
+Other symptoms the person may develop include headaches, hearing loss, facial pain, seizures, numbness, and scoliosis.
+Intellectual disability, learning difficulties, and hyperactivity are also associated with the illness.

 Neurofibromatosis type 2

-Also called bilateral acoustic neurofibromatosis, this condition is characterized by tumors that grow on the eighth cranial nerve.
-The tumors lead to a loss of hearing, difficulty with facial movement, headaches and problems with balance and mobility.
+Also called bilateral acoustic neurofibromatosis, neurofibromatosis type 2 is characterized by tumors that grow on the eighth cranial nerve.
+The tumors lead to a loss of hearing, difficulty with facial movement, headaches, and problems with balance and mobility.
 Other signs associated with neurofibromatosis type 2 include neurofibromas, seizures, and café-au-lait spots, although these symptoms are much less common than in type 1 neurofibromatosis.

-This condition is characterized by the presence of growths referred to as tubers which develop inside the brain and the retina.
-The condition also affects many other parts of the body including the lungs, heart, kidneys, spinal cord, skeletal bones and skin.
-Some of the problems associated with this disease include learning disabilities, intellectual disability, seizures and developmental delays.
+Tuberous sclerosis is characterized by the presence of growths referred to as tubers which develop inside the brain and the retina.
+The condition also affects many other parts of the body including the lungs, heart, kidneys, spinal cord, skeletal bones, and skin.
+Some of the problems associated with this disease include learning disabilities, intellectual disability, seizures, and developmental delays.

-Neurocutaneous syndromes are lifelong conditions that cannot be cured and treatment is aimed at managing symptoms.
-This often involves input from a multidisciplinary team of professionals.
+Neurocutaneous syndromes are lifelong conditions that cannot be cured.
+Therefore, treatment is aimed at managing symptoms, which often involves input from a multidisciplinary team of professionals.

-Some of the health providers involved in managing a patient with neurocutaneous syndrome include a pediatrician, an ophthalmologist, a neurologist, a neurosurgeon, a nurse and rehabilitation experts such as occupational, physical and speech therapists.
+Some of the health providers involved in managing a patient with a neurocutaneous syndrome include a pediatrician, ophthalmologist, neurologist, neurosurgeon, nurse, and rehabilitation experts such as occupational, physical, and speech therapists.